telerik/kendo-vue/knowledge-base/ai-prompt-position-latest-response-on-bottom.md

 ---
-title: How to position the latest response on the the bottom
+title: How to position the latest response on the the bottom in the AIPrompt
-description: An example that showcases how to position the latest response on the bottom
+description: An example that showcases how to position the latest response on the bottom in the AIPrompt
 type: how-to
-page_title: Learn how to position the latest response on the bottom
+page_title: Learn how to position the latest response on the bottom in the AIPrompt
 slug: ai-prompt-position-latest-response-on-bottom
-tags: ai, aiprompt, position, response, bottom
+tags: ai, aiprompt, position, response, bottom, chatgpt
 res_type: kb
 category: knowledge-base
 ---